spencerwooo/mihoro/README.md

 > Simple CLI to manage your clash service and configuration subscriptions.

-Download, setup, update, and check logs.
-No more, no less.
-Systemd configuration is created with reference from [*Running Clash as a service*](https://github.com/Dreamacro/clash/wiki/Running-Clash-as-a-service).
+Download, setup, update, and check logs. **No more, no less.** Systemd configuration is created with reference from [*Running Clash as a service*](https://github.com/Dreamacro/clash/wiki/Running-Clash-as-a-service).
 No root privilege is required. `clash.service` is created under user systemd by default.
+Friendly Python alternative and also where `clashrup` got its name - [clashup](https://github.com/felinae98/clashup).

 ## Installation

-Download prebuilt binary for Linux from releases.
-Move under `/usr/local/bin` or any other directory in your `$PATH`.
+Download prebuilt binary for Linux from [releases](https://github.com/spencerwooo/clashrup/releases/latest).
+Move under `/usr/local/bin` (system-wide), `~/.local/bin` (user) or any other directory in your `$PATH`.

 Alternatively, clone the repo and install from source: